 Be accountable to God in prayer.
 Acknowledge your weakness to God in prayer and ask for His strength.
 Admitting a problem is the first step in solving it.

 For many men who experience same-sex attraction, many of their sexual encounters are with strangers or casual acquaintances.
 Because of their urgent desire for sexual contact, they find themselves connecting with another man for an evening or even a few minutes of pleasure.
-Anonymous sex is efficient—it may take only minutes or seconds from first meeting to engaging in intimate sex.
+Anonymous sex can happen quickly—it may take only minutes from first meeting to engaging in intimate sex.
 But it is sex without feelings.
+Some sexual encounters involve the use of drugs to prolong or heighten the sexual experience.
+This is especially dangerous because the drug use can impair judgment, leading to risky sexual behaviors, sexually transmitted infections, date rape, and robbery or assault.

 This paradox of having intimate actions with someone you don’t even know is a false substitute for true, fulfilling relationships.
 This counterfeit intimacy is one-dimensional, substituting physical and romantic intimacy for the true intimacy you could have in a relationship with a spouse that includes deep emotional ties, acceptance, commitment, and love.
 In fact, the substitute intimacy decreases the possibility of true intimacy because it introduces guilt, plays on your feelings of inferiority, and creates anxiety.